Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: acknowledgments

 \section{acknowledgments}

+The JWST data used in this work are obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed in this work can be accessed via \dataset[doi:10.17909/6cmj-mv58]{https://doi.org/10.17909/6cmj-mv58}.
 R.Z. is grateful for the Berkeley Physics International Education (BPIE) program during which this research project was initiated.
 The authors thank Masamune Oguri for helping with lens models.
 The authors would like to also thank Jessica Lu for useful discussions.
-L.D. acknowledges research grant support from the Alfred P. Sloan Foundation (Award Number FG-2021-16495), from the Frank and Karen Dabby STEM Fund in the Society of Hellman Fellows, and from the Office of Science, Office of High Energy Physics of the U.S. Department of Energy (Award Number DE-SC-0025293).
+L.D. acknowledges partial research grant support from the Alfred P. Sloan Foundation (Award Number FG-2021-16495), from the Frank and Karen Dabby STEM Fund in the Society of Hellman Fellows, and from the Office of Science, Office of High Energy Physics of the U.S. Department of Energy (Award Number DE-SC-0025293).
 YF is supported by JSPS KAKENHI Grant Numbers JP22K21349 and JP23K13149.